neutralboolean/Algebra/README.md

 # Algebra
 Attempts to implement a system for storing, representing, and solving algebraic equations.
-Written in Java.
+Written in Java 8.